Posts by Collection

 Neural network weight compression with nnw-bdi

-Andrei Bersatti, Nima Shoghi Ghalehshahi, Hyesoon Kim
+Andrei Bersatti, Nima Shoghi, Hyesoon Kim

 Secure Location-Aware Authentication and Communication for Intelligent Transportation Systems